The Carpentries Reimbursement Policy¶

 If a meal for business purposes besides travel, the people in attendance at the meal

 Reimbursement requests and documentation should be submitted to the Business Administrator at firstname.lastname@example.org.
-The Business Administrator will organize the forms for the request, then submit to the Executive Director or the Executive Council Treasurer and sent to our fiscal sponsor for payment, in accordance with our reimbursement workflow.
+The Business Administrator will organize the forms for the request, then submit to the Executive Director or the Executive Council Treasurer for approval, before sending the request to our fiscal sponsor for payment, in accordance with our reimbursement workflow.
 Reimbursement workflow guidelines are available for staff.